Smartphones try fashion makeovers to stand out from pack

 "Mobile phone makers are going to some of the watch suppliers to get the kinds of finishes and the quality feel that have been in the luxury watch business," said Gregor Berkowitz, a consultant who specializes in consumer electronics design.

-Swatch Group UHR.VX, one of the world's largest watchmakers, shows how lucrative fashion can be, analysts said.
+Swatch Group, one of the world's largest watchmakers, shows how lucrative fashion can be, analysts said.

 "The company benefits from being vertically integrated," Morningstar analyst Peter Wahlstrom said.
 "They have the designers in-house.
 They own the manufacturing, the distribution, they control the brands and pricing very well."